 When someone sends you a task, respond and let him know when it will be complete, even if he’s not asking for an update.
 Most people are more productive when they know they have to finish something because of an upcoming deadline.
 If you take the initiative to set deadlines for yourself—and then tell other people so they can hold you accountable—you will increase your productivity exponentially.

 Plan out little ways you can reward yourself for making progress on your to-do lists.
-Every time you finish a larger task, give yourself a 15-minute break to check social media, text a few of your friends, or go on a long walk to clear your head.
+Every time you finish a larger task, give yourself a 15-minute break to check social media, text a few of your friends or go for a long walk to clear your head.
 Knowing you can earn these rewards by continuing to work will help you stay focused even when you feel like calling it quits.

 What do you do on a daily basis to keep yourself motivated?
 Share your favorite strategies in the comments below!

 DISCLAIMER: This article expresses my own ideas and opinions.
 Any information I have shared are from sources that I believe to be reliable and accurate.
 I did not receive any financial compensation in writing this post, nor do I own any shares in any company I’ve mentioned.
 I encourage any reader to do their own diligent research first before making any investment decisions.

 The basics of business investing: What you need to know

 There are rules that investors should follow in business investing.
 Some of these include starting early and investing what you...

 Most Americans agree to decriminalize marijuana

 More than 60 percent of Americans surveyed want to legalize the use of marijuana, an increase from the 40 percent...